redhat-et/ilab-on-ocp/kubernetes_yaml/model_serve/README.md

 # Model Serving
-To serve a model a data connetion to an object store is required.
+To serve a model a data connection to an object store is required.
 Values must be base64 encoded when using the s3.yaml file that is included.

 NOTE: When using NooBaa no Region is required.